TatuE/Trust_to_Blockchain/h5_HelSec.md

 | ----------------------------------------- | ----------------------------------------- |
 | ![Picture](/img/HelSec/IMG_0899.JPEG)     | ![Picture](/img/HelSec/IMG_0901.JPEG)     |

-Jos works as a product security architect at Konecranes and is a member of the [ENISA](https://www.enisa.europa.eu/) advisory group.
+Jos works as a product security architect at Konecranes and is a member of the [ENISA](https://www.enisa.europa.eu/) (*European Union Agency for Cybersecurity*) advisory group.

 ### Jos's presentation photo gallery